lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:46 PM)_

-> I’m Fine.
+> I'm Fine.
 I told you, though.
 They are territorial.

 **Bagelwrecker** _(07-Oct-18 03:46 PM)_